 top of page

-From Pandemonium to Tranquility: Regaining Calm after Holiday Chaos
+From Pandemonium to Tranquility: How to Regain Calm after Chaos

 1. PMR (Progressive Muscle Relaxation).
-One of my favorites personally and to recommend to clients.
+One of my personal favs that I recommend to clients.
 Why?
 Because it's easy to learn AND easy to implement.
 Best of all you can do it anywhere and it only takes about 10 minutes.
-Basically you're pairing deep breathing with tensing and relaxing muslces in your body, head to toe.
+It's an easy two-step process to follow where you pair deep breathing with tensing and relaxing muscles in your body, head to toe.
 (Hence the name, progressive muscle relaxation).
-This is a great strategy to use if you're feeling anxious, trying to unwind from a hectic day, or prepare for bed.
+This is a great strategy to use if you're feeling anxious, or trying to unwind from a hectic day or getting ready for bed.
 For more info on how to do PMR check out this site.

 2. Guided Imagery.
 This technique involves envisioning relaxing scenes, places or experiences in your mind.
 It involves all the senses and should be experienced physically and mentally.
-This can be particularly soothing if you're trying to mellow out, after a hectic day of activity.
+This can be particularly soothing if you're trying to mellow out after a hectic day of activity.
 If you've practiced guided meditation, this will be a familiar technique.
 There are lots of apps out there that can walk you through this.
-Here are a few resources on Guided Imagery:
+Here is a great resource. on Guided Imagery.

 3. Jot it down.
 Document a couple of over-arching thoughts or themes from your day.
-Whether that be identifying stressors, clarifying your feelings, or just remembering the best moments of the day, write it down.
-I try to avoid the terming journaling, because I think this conjures up images of writing 7 pages of "Dear Diary" in a notebook with a lock.
-However, if you think of journaling as simply a way to track and document thoughts of the day, it may be much less overwhelming.
-Whether you type it in a Google Doc, "talk to text" it in your Notes app, or take pen to paper, it's a way to get thoughts out of your head.
-Aim for 3 bullet points as a jumping off point.
-And when you're finished, close the document, app or notebook and put it away!
+Whether you're identifying stressors, clarifying your feelings, or just remembering the best moments of the day, write it down.
+Whether you type it in a Google Doc, "talk to text" it in your Notes app, or take pen to paper, any method to get thoughts out of your head works great.
+Aim for 3 bullet points as a jumping-off point.
+When you're finished, close the document, app or notebook and put it away!
 You've given those thoughts enough energy for one day.
 Check out ways to use journaling to manage stress:

 Featured Posts